 The track starts with the narrator being astounded as he hears a man perform a wonderful song, and by the end, he’s mulling the fact that he’s heard the song many times since but would do pretty much anything to hear it “for the first time, just one more time.”
-No matter how good the later performances might be, they’ll never have the impact of that first moment of musical enlightenment.
+No matter how good later performances might be, they’ll never have the emotional impact of that first moment of musical enlightenment.

 The next stop on my journey was a last visit to Bleeker Bob’s, the famed New York City record store in Greenwich Village, which was closing its doors that day after 40-plus years.
-A local institution known as much for its cantankerous namesake as for its endless selection of rock, punk, new wave, jazz and alternative rarities, Bleeker Bob’s was enough of a landmark that it earned two of the most privileged of New York honors—appearances onSeinfeld and the opening credits to Saturday Night Live.
+A local institution known as much for its cantankerous namesake as for its endless selection of rock, punk, new wave, jazz and alternative rarities, Bleeker Bob’s was such a quintessential part of the city that it earned two of the most privileged of New York honors—appearances on Seinfeld and the opening credits to Saturday Night Live.

-Waiting (forever) for the subway, I stood next to two people who were heading up to Madison Square Garden for the evening, in order to catch the second night of the two-part Crossroads Guitar Festival 2013.
+Waiting (forever) for the subway, I stood next to two people who were heading up to Madison Square Garden to catch the second night of the Crossroads Guitar Festival 2013.
 One of them had gone the previous night as well, and was now regaling his buddy with every detail of the first show, starting off with how it was the best-sounding concert he’d ever heard at MSG (so kudos to Clair, the sound reinforcement provider for the event).
 He related how Eric Clapton had kicked off the show in a chair, simply strumming away; how the Allman Brothers had played everything you’d expect them to play; how John Mayer was on his game after having dropped out of the public eye for a few years; and how Buddy Guy had the best rapport with the audience.

 But what he really raved about—what he was amazed by—was Quinn Sullivan, a 14-year-old blues guitarist mentored by Guy.
 He raved about the teen’s intuition and soulfulness and all the rest of those terms we trot out when we are truly taken and shaken by something.
 “I hope they have the kid tonight, too,” he finished.

-And that’s what got me thinking about Too Much Joy’s “In Perpetuity.”
+That’s what got me thinking about Too Much Joy’s “In Perpetuity.”
 Here was a music fan who, just as the song said, had heard someone play a song for the first time and was now hungering to experience that initial moment of musical perfection again.